alexyorke/beginning-ci-cd-book/src/chapters/Introduction.md

 CD isn't all or nothing.
 See the appendix for more information on how to migrate a legacy application to CI/CD.

-1\.
-Evergreen Applications (e.g., web apps):

-Automatically serve the latest version, no user intervention needed.

-Users are always up-to-date.

-2\.
-Thick Clients:

-Require manual updates, often with application restarts.

-Updates can be major or minor.

-Users may delay or skip updates, leading to version fragmentation.

-3\.
-Hybrid Approaches:

-Some applications (e.g., web browsers) auto-update in the background, prompting users only for major updates.

-Others (e.g., communication tools) automatically apply minor updates but offer manual updates for significant changes (e.g., new UI).

-Continuous Delivery and Version Management:

-With continuous delivery, especially for thick clients, managing updates becomes crucial.
-Options include:

-Scheduled updates: Automatically check for updates daily or weekly to avoid overwhelming users.

-Version support: While technically supporting multiple versions is necessary, auto-updating minimizes the need to actively maintain older versions.

-Evergreen applications and API Versioning:

-Evergreen applications generally don\'t require strict versioning as users are constantly updated.

-However, for applications with APIs, versioning ensures backward compatibility and prevents breaking changes for existing users.

 #### CI/CD {#cicd .unnumbered}

 CI/CD aims to avoid \"integration hell\" by ensuring continuous integration and either continuous delivery or deployment.
 Work is constantly merged into the main/master branch after it has been verified via code review and the continuous integration pipeline.
 This involves practices like trunk-based development, where all developers work on a shared branch, promoting constant integration and minimizing merge conflicts.

-Personally accepted way to do continuous integration and development.
-Each company and team will have a slightly different interpretation of it.
-It isn\'t necessarily a rule or regulation, much like finances.

-**Aside:** I've heard that some companies deploy a hundred times a day.
+> **Aside:** I've heard that some companies deploy a hundred times a day.
 Isn't deploying a thousand times a day even better?
 The act of deploying in continuous deployment is automated, thus, it occurs after every change if it meets the quality criteria.
 Frequent deploys are common because there is less of a delta between the last known good (LKG) version and the new version.
 Therefore, if there was a bug, then the changeset is much smaller and it is clearer what the root cause is.
 It also means that deployments occur quickly and so if there is a bug, then it can be reverted or re-deployed quickly which will reduce profit loss for the business.
 It also instills more confidence in the deployment process, if you've done it thousands of times then the process is likely robust.
+This does not mean that the app is better per-se, all it means is that there are many measures in place to continually push changes to the application with hundreds of engineers working on the product.

-It requires both technical and cultural shifts, including:
+A misunderstanding of CI/CD is that it's just a build pipeline that continually builds the software.
+CI/CD requires both technical and cultural shifts, including:

 - Smaller work units: Breaking down features into independently deployable and testable components.
+This allows the features to be continually deployed, or behind a feature flag, while other features are being worked on.
+If all features are large and are on their own feature branch, then this defeats the point of CI/CD as the feature has not yet been _integrated_, that is, it does not co-exist with the rest of the application.
+Other developers are unable to build around it, and feature flagging is not possible.
+Idea transmission is still possible, and it is a myth that developers do not communicate with each other if not practicing CI/CD.

 - Modular codebase: Facilitating localized changes without impacting the entire application.
+This allows other developers to not be blocked while a parallel feature is in development.

 - Focus on rapid feedback: Prioritizing quick delivery of changes and gathering customer insights.
+If there is no need for fast customer feedback or to test changes, then moving to CI/CD becomes less important.

+> Some cases, such as rewriting the app to use another framework, may require feature branching or interrupting others' work.

 Here is what the software development process looks like when using CI/CD.
 Note that many of these processes are automated.